fish-quant/fq-imjoy/docs/data.md

 * **... organized**: data processing can be done for a batch of images, but for this data has to be organized as specified below.
 * **...named**: FISH-quant extracts important information from the file-names.
 This requires a certain naming convention described below.

+## Demo data

+Already processed demo data can be downloaded from [**Dropbox**](https://www.dropbox.com/sh/yr1s5olqwkvyx0i/AADH0QQtdNuWWq7z9wgQpLiOa?dl=0).
+With these data, you can verify if the different analysis steps are properly executed.

+This test data is also directly available from within the FISH-quant interface, when you press on the button `Get zipped (demo) data`.

 ## Organization

 We strongly recommend the following data-organization on which this workflow has been tested.